 Fossils with the organic matter intact are called compression fossils.
 Original cell walls are retained and visible under a microscope.
 Compression fossils reside in deep layers of rock, far from air and oxygen exposure.

 This extensive collection of compression fossils allows scientists to conduct detailed studies of ancient plants (the study of ancient plants is called paleobotany) and climates.
 Clarkia contains exceptionally well-preserved specimens of insects, fish and leaves, including the Bald cypress and Dawn redwood.
 The Clarkia Fossil Bowl is open in summer for public digging.

 Oviatt Creek Fossil Beds

-Located about 50 miles east of Moscow, Idaho, southwest of the Elk River, the Oviatt Creek Fossil beds are easily accessible by car (in good weather).
+Located about 50 miles east of Moscow, Idaho, southwest of the Elk River, the Oviatt Creek fossil beds are easily accessible by car (in good weather).
 Many fossils are visible at the surface; however, exposure to air and oxygen cause the specimen details to deteriorate.
-Oviatt Creek fossils contain different types of ancient plant matter, including leaves, stems, seeds and conifer cones-- even insects.
+Oviatt Creek fossils contain different types of ancient plant matter - including leaves, stems, seeds and conifer cones - and even insects.

 Located west of St. Charles is the largest limestone cave in Idaho, Minnetonka Cave.
 Ninety-minute tours take you through nine separate chambers filled with fantastic formations and fossils of preserved tropical plants and marine life; however, collection of fossils is prohibited in the cave.